ankhoa1212/comp159-2d-randomly-generated-shooter/README.md

 ## Overview
-Made with Unity, Where Are My Neighbors? is an endless 2D run-and-gun shooter inspired by the Super Nintendo Entertainment System.
+Made with Unity, Where Are My Neighbors? is an endless 2D run-and-gun shooter inspired by the Super Nintendo Entertainment System title, Zombies Ate My Neighbors.
 The game has the player navigate through each level to find their neighbors while shooting through zombies.
+Once all the neighbors in a level have been obtained, a door will appear for the player to advance to the next level.
 As the level progression increases, the number of neighbors and zombies also increases. </br>

 ## How to Play
 ### Controls: